MTCKC/ProconXInput/README.md

 ## Installing/Uninstalling ScpVBus

 1. Get devcon.exe, and put it in the PATH or next to the driver to install.
 Make sure you install the amd64 driver on 64 bit Windows, and the x86 driver on 32 bit
+2. Launch an Administrator command prompt and navigate to the driver folder. devcon will fail if you do not launch it as an Administrator!
-2. Run `devcon install ScpVBus.inf Root\ScpVBus` in the same folder as the driver
+3. Run `devcon install ScpVBus.inf Root\ScpVBus` in the same folder as the driver
-3. Press "Install" when the confirmation box shows up, optionally untick "Always trust software from '...'"
+4. Press "Install" when the confirmation box shows up, optionally untick "Always trust software from '...'"
-4. Good to go!
-Try running the driver.
+5. Good to go!
+Try running ProconXInput.exe
-5. To uninstall ScpVBus, run `devcon remove Root\ScpVBus` or in Device Manager right click System Devices/Scp Virtual Bus Driver and hit "Uninstall".
+6. To uninstall ScpVBus, run `devcon remove Root\ScpVBus` or in Device Manager right click System Devices/Scp Virtual Bus Driver and hit "Uninstall"

 Or, you can install the ScpToolkit if you don't want to do it manually.
 This installs a bunch of extra software that isn't required, however.
+Especially make sure to not install the Bluetooth driver if you aren't going to use Dualshock 3 controllers via Bluetooth, as they can interfere with normal Bluetooth usage.

 ## Building